-The sets of identical twins were definitely not the 100% same genetic makeup between themselves at age 16 as they were at conception, and that assumption was the foundation of the researchers’ estimating method.
+The sets of identical twins were definitely not the 100% same genetic makeup between themselves at age 16 as they were at conception, and that assumption was the foundation of the researchers’ model:

 The researchers didn’t provide evidence that “genetic reasons” were causal factors to the stated extent.
-Although the researchers’ estimating method’s numbers may have indicated that the method’s results were valid, that didn’t necessarily mean that the reality of genetic and epigenetic influences on the subjects were represented to the stated precision by the results.
+Although the model’s numbers may have indicated that the method’s results were valid, that didn’t necessarily mean that the reality of genetic and epigenetic influences on the subjects were represented to the stated precision by the results.

-The weather analogy expressed on my Scientific evidence page applies to this study’s methods:
+The weather analogy of Scientific evidence applies to this study’s methods: